Learning Outcomes

 Professional Indemnity Insurance (PII): Regulatory Requirements

 Professional indemnity insurance is a mandatory requirement for all SRA-authorised firms and freelance solicitors providing reserved legal services.
-PII protects clients and third parties from losses caused by a firm's civil liability, such as negligence or breach of duty.
+PII protects clients and third parties from losses caused by a firm's civil liability, such as negligence, breach of duty or breach of trust.
+It is part of a broader consumer protection framework that also includes the SRA Compensation Fund, which may provide discretionary grants where client money has been misappropriated and no insurance responds.

 Key Term: professional indemnity insurance (PII)